Module adcp.server.idempotency.store

 Decorator that adds idempotency semantics to an AdCP handler method.

+params is normalized to a dict before hashing; the return value is coerced to a dict for caching (via model_dump if Pydantic).
 The decorator always returns the handler's original object on a cache miss and a best-effort Pydantic re-validation on a hit (when the handler's declared return type exposes model_validate).
 Callers that return raw dicts get dicts back.